-We expect that many of our potential customers will be large, multinational businesses with substantial negotiating power relative to us and, in some instances, may have internal solutions that are competitive to our products.
-These large, multinational businesses also have significant development resources, which may allow them to acquire or develop independently, or in partnership with others, competitive technologies.
-Meeting the technical requirements and securing binding commitments from any of these businesses will require a substantial investment of our time and resources.
-We may be unable to secure binding commitments from these or other businesses or we may be unable to generate meaningful revenue from the sales or subscriptions of our products to these key potential customers.
-If our products are not selected by these large businesses or if these businesses develop or acquire competitive technology, it will have an adverse effect on our business, which could be material.
+We expect that many of our potential customers will be large, multinational corporations with substantial negotiating power relative to us and, in some instances, may have internal solutions that are competitive to our products.
+These large, multinational corporations also have significant development resources, which may allow them to acquire or develop independently, or in partnership with others, competitive technologies.
+Meeting the technical requirements and securing binding commitments from any of these companies will require a substantial investment of our time and resources.
+We cannot assure you that our products will secure binding commitments from these or other companies or that we will generate meaningful revenue from the sales of our products to these key potential customers.
+If our products are not selected by these large corporations or if these corporations develop or acquire competitive technology, it will have an adverse effect on our business, which could be material.